Tips on ways to reduce your carbon footprint at home

 A Powerwall is basically a high capacity battery that will store the electricity generated from your solar panels, which can then be used as needed.

-If you are looking at constructing a new property and aim to make it as energy efficient as possible, or are simply looking for some more energy saving home improvements, you may like to consider some of the other options below:
+If you are looking at constructing a new property and aim to make it as energy efficient as possible to run with a miniscule carbon footprint, or are simply looking for some more energy saving home improvements, you may like to consider some of the other options below:

 While no longer an investment opportunity, solar panels do however provide a means of cheap, environmentally friendly electricity to your property.